Slimefun/Addon-Template/README.md

 Navigate to `src/main/resources/plugin.yml` and change the "author" and "main" attributes.
 You may also want to change the description to something meaningful.

-Navigate to `pom.xml` and change the group id to "me.%Your name%" and change the arficact id to the name of your Project.
+Navigate to `pom.xml` and change the group id to "me.%Your name%" and change the artifact id to the name of your Project.

 After that you are good to go, you can now start developing your own Addon for Slimefun4.